stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

   I knew, too, that through some strange Satanic curse my life depended upon the dead for its motive force; that there was a singularity in my makeup which responded only to the awesome presence of some lifeless clod.
-A few days later, frantic for the bestial intoxicant on which the fullness of my existence depended, I interviewed Fenham&rsquo;s sole undertaker and talked him into taking me on as a sort of apprentice.
+A few days later, frantic for the bestial intoxicant on which the fullness of my existence depended, I interviewed Fenham's sole undertaker and talked him into taking me on as a sort of apprentice.

-  The shock of my mother&rsquo;s demise had visibly affected my father.
-I think that if I had broached the idea of such outr&eacute; employment at any other time he would have been emphatic in his refusal.
-As it was he nodded acquiescence after a moment&rsquo;s sober thought.
+  The shock of my mother's demise had visibly affected my father.
+I think that if I had broached the idea of such outré employment at any other time he would have been emphatic in his refusal.
+As it was he nodded acquiescence after a moment's sober thought.
 How little did I dream that he would be the object of my first practical lesson!

   He, too, died suddenly; developing some hitherto unsuspected heart affliction.